technovangelist/katacoda-scenarios/k8scourse2platform-2/step2.md

 1. Everything seems to be working now, but let's go ahead and break things for a bit.
-Update lines 194 to 200 to show **cpu: 20m** and **memory: 32Mi**.
+Update lines 194 to 200 of the values.yaml file to show **cpu: 20m** and **memory: 32Mi**.
 This is much lower than they should be and will help us see what happens when resources are low.
     The resulting yaml will look like this:

         resources: